 Frequently Asked Questions

-Consultations involving personal injury, such as automobile accidents, and most other civil matters are FREE.
+Consultations involving personal injury, victim advocacy and civil litigation are FREE.

 Consultations where I am requested to review documentation and render an opinion about the matter are typically billed at my hourly rate, depending on the amount of documentation, the complexity of the issues presented and the length of the consultation.

-In office consultations for criminal and DWI matters are billed at $200.00 for an hour.
+In office consultations for criminal, title IX and professional licensing matters are billed at $250.00 for an hour.
 This consultation fee is credited back to your account if you retain me as your attorney.
-In other words, the consultation fee will be applied to your retainer which results in a FREE consultation if you hire me to represent you in the case.
+In other words, the consultation fee will be applied to your retainer which results in a FREE consultation if you hire me and I agree to represent you.

 I do not “double book” appointments.
 When you schedule a consultation with me, a slot of time is reserved specifically for you.
 If you realize that you will not be able to make the appointment, please let me know so that I may make that time available for someone else.